rdlauer/articles/misc/jsmobileconf2018/post.md

-# Progress: Meet the JavaScript Experts at jsMobileConf
+# Progress Blog: Meet the JavaScript Experts at jsMobileConf

 Progress has been at the forefront of cutting edge JavaScript tech for years now.
 When you think of the web you think [Kendo UI](https://www.telerik.com/kendo-ui).
 When you think of native mobility you think [NativeScript](https://www.nativescript.org/).
 When you think serverless backend you think [Progress Kinvey](https://www.progress.com/kinvey).